 PLEASE BE PATIENT.
 PLEASE BE KIND.

-From My Dear, Dead Mom.
+Pearls From My Dear, Dead Mom.

-COMING SOON!
+BOOK COMING SOON!

 PLEASE BE PATIENT.
 PLEASE BE KIND.

-I probably should’ve been.
+Some thought I should’ve been.

 Growing up gay with a minister dad in an ultra-conservative religion, I spent a lifetime running from myself.
 But this time, I wasn’t running—I was searching for the part of me I’d lost.
 Which part?
 D. All of the above.